mcclatchy/docpub/docpub-planning-notes.md

 # To-do list

 * TK: Issues from Stuart upload
-	* newsroom not auto-set
-		* it was not this: bc it wasn't set at User level, so I need to remove that as the source and just pull from list)
 	* doc set to public but went to doccloud as private

 * TK: Is there a good solution for populating a user's newsroom field in `DocumentCloudCredentials` when no password is present?